princessbillions/princessbillions/README.md

 # Hi there friends👋

 ## My name is Princess Ogunka
 * I'm a passionate creative.
-A Technical Writer and developer✍ , dedicated to learning and improving, to add value, leading and inspiring upcoming talents.
+A Technical Writer, developer and designer✍ , dedicated to learning and improving, to add value, with hopes to lead and inspire upcoming talents.
 I love to utilize time wisely, therefore i'm always doing or creating something.
 * I'm big on learning something new everyday.
 I love being part of minds that give back to the community.
 Open-Source contribution and community development are my new found passion!
-* 🌱 I’m currently learning JavaScript and React.js
+* 🌱 I’m currently learning JavaScript
 * 👯 I’m looking to collaborate on Open-Source projects
 * ⚡ Fun fact: I'm an avid reader, I love designing homes, absolutely absolutely love art works and travelling
 * 🎸 Would love: To know how to play a piano someday😊